Drs-slack/Dr-s-slack/README.md

 - **Treatments** — a new treatment plan is checked against the patient's allergies, diagnoses, *and* other departments' active treatment plans.

-Both checks are deterministic (rule-based, no LLM) and run synchronously before the record is saved, so the alert appears while the doctor is still composing the order/treatment — not after.
+Both checks are deterministic (rule-based,  LLM) and run synchronously before the record is saved, so the alert appears while the doctor is still composing the order/treatment — not after.